15 Days - 15 Nights on Twin share

 This is a wonderful ride to one of the most beautiful vistas of your life - the stupendous Pangong Tso lake.
 We do pass through various passes and valley and frightening roads.
 It would be cold in the passes and on the lake - the winds at times are pretty harsh.
 Try spotting the mormots or ibex on the slopes and meadows if you can.
 The turquoise blue Pangong lake and the various hues of blue it changes as the sun and clouds play with each other - is a natural wonder.
 We would be at our camps by the afternoon.
 Take a walk by the lake in the evening and see the vastness of this crystal clear lake.
 It is a humbling experience.

-With some more morning views of the beautiful Tso Moriri - we need to ride out early, and it is a long day ride to Sarchu.
-Some of the most rugged of your ride would happen today - the road surface is non existent in the first half of the day.
-You would pass by a drying Tso-Kar lake - often visited by the bird watching enthusiasts.
+With some more morning views of Lake - we need to ride out early, and it is a long day ride to Sarchu.
+You would pass by Tanglang La and then a drying Tso-Kar lake - often visited by the bird watching enthusiasts.
 Once across Tsokar, we are on some real nice roads and drives - The Moreh Plains.
 Here you could ride to your heart's content after a long time.
 At the end of these plains is a road side camp called Pang.
 With a quick lunch, we get on to our ride, as we still have quite a bit to cover.
 By late afternoon we cross the border into Himachal at Sarchu - a windy valley that looks like narrow plains.
 We quickly check into our camps.
 Sarchu normally is pretty cold and has wind chill effect.
 It would be good to retire early, as you still have another tough day ahead, before you are in Manali.

 Well here we are - the last of the tough ride days, but with most rewarding views too.
 We would do well to start early morning to ride some more mountain passes.
 The roads will be good, bad and ugly - and you would be happy to finally cross the famous Rohtang La - which means the Heap of Dead.
 A few years from now - you will not have to cross Rohtang, as there is a tunnel under construction below this hill.
 If we do sustained riding with only very essential halts - we would be Manali by the evening.
 This would be a tough day, and a few places your IDs would be checked.

 Like all good things that come to an end - this is the last day of this tour.
-We deposit bikes and prepare for our flights or trains back home.
+We ride back to Delhi by the afternoon and reach our hotels.
+You would now deposit bikes and prepare for our flights or trains back home.
 We normally have a review session - and we see all the pictures we took on the ride.
 You say good bye to your ride buddies, thank you to the staff that made it possible - and go your own way till you meet again on another Viktorianz ride in another unique riding trail.

 What we have mentioned above as add-ons is what normally our foreign guests ask of us.
 Beyond this too we are happy to organise anything on travel that you want to do after the ride.
 It could be a Yoga and wellness or a beach holiday in Goa - we handle all that and more for our clients.